pytorch/pytorch/docs/source/sparse.rst

 Sparse COO tensors
 ++++++++++++++++++

-The default storage format for sparse tensors in PyTorch is the so-called Coordinate format, or COO format.
+PyTorch implements the so-called Coordinate format, or COO format, as one of the storage formats for implementing sparse tensors.
 In COO format, the specified elements are stored as tuples of element indices and the corresponding values.
 In particular,

   - the indices of specified elements are collected in ``indices`` tensor of size ``(ndim, nse)`` and with element type